Sirrine-Jonathan/fog-of-war/README.md

 ## Usage

 ### For Bots
-Update your bot to connect to `http://localhost:3001` instead of the official server.
+Update your bot to connect to `http://localhost:3001`.

 ### For Human Players
 1. Visit `http://localhost:3001/game/your-room-name`
-2. Press 'j' to join as a human player
-3. Click tiles to select and move armies

 ### Game Controls
 - Click owned tile with >1 army to select